kenedii/MarketWatch-HistoricalData-Scraper/README.md

 start_date = "01/01/1971 0:00"  # Leave unchanged for earliest available data

 end_date = datetime.now().strftime("%d/%m/%Y %H:%M")  # leave unchanged for latest available data

+returns=True, logreturns=True # Whether to include the returns and LogReturns columns in the dataset

 2. **Run the file and wait for your csv!**